Dipu-06/Genai-projects/README.md

-This repository contains all gen ai projects
+This repository contains all Gen ai projects